Dislocations in a layered elastic medium with applications to fault detection: Acknowledgments

 \section{Acknowledgments}

 The authors thank E. Rosset and S. Salsa for suggesting relevant literature and for useful discussions that lead us to improve some of the results in this work.
+They also thank the anonimous referees for their insighful comments.
 A. Aspri acknowledges the hospitality of the Department of Mathematics at NYU-Abu Dhabi.
-Part of this work was conducted while A. Mazzucato was on leave at NYU-Abu Dhabi.
+A. Mazzucato was Visiting Professor at NYU-Abu Dhabi on leave from Penn State University, when part of this work was conducted.
 She is partially supported by the US National Science Foundation Grant DMS-1615457 and DMS-1909103.